AlxndrPsclt/rpi-shaders/README.md

 ## Requirements

 ### System Setup
-The sandbox was developed on **Alpine Linux** for **Raspberry Pi 4**, but it can potentially work on other Linux distributions, as well as on other platforms such as macOS or desktop Linux environments.
+The sandbox was developed on **Alpine Linux** for **Raspberry Pi 4**, but it can potentially work on other Linux distributions, as well as on other platforms such as other Linux environments (not tested and not supported officially).

 ### Dependencies
 You need to install the following packages and libraries depending on your system: